Iman Abuzeid

 Iman Abuzeid is a Sudanese-American physician and entrepreneur.
 She is the co-founder and CEO of Incredible Health, a digital nurse hiring platform.

 Early life and education

 Abuzeid was born to Sudanese parents in Saudi Arabia, where her father, an otolaryngologist surgeon, was working.
-Abuzeid gained undergraduate and medical degrees from University College London, then moved to the United States to work in healthcare consulting.
+Abuzeid earned undergraduate and medical degrees from University College London, then moved to the United States to work in healthcare consulting.

-She is a McKinsey alumnus and attended the Wharton School where she earned an MBA.
+She attended the Wharton School, where she earned an MBA, and worked for the consulting company McKinsey & Company.

 Career

 Abuzeid is the co-founder and CEO of Incredible Health, a digital nurse hiring platform.
+She is one of only a few Black female founders to lead a company worth more than $1 billion.
+In 2024 she was selected by Forbes as one of America's self-made women with a net worth of $350 million.